dubeyshashwat1/Hospital-Reception-Management-System/README.md

 # Hospital-Reception-Management-System

-# Border-Post-Surveillance-Log

-A simple GUI-based logging system for border security personnel.
-Built using Java (BlueJ) and connected to a MySQL database using JDBC via XAMPP.
+A simple GUI-based logging system for a hospital reception management system.
+Built using Java (BlueJ) and connected to a MySQL (phpMyAdmin) database using JDBC via XAMPP.

 ---